Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 - Folding socks is easy.
 If you have folded back the tops, start by unfolding them.
 Place one sock on top of the other and follow the same principles as those for folding clothing.
 For low-cut socks that just cover the feet, folding twice is enough; for ankle socks, three times for knee socks and over-knee socks, four to six times.
 You can adjust the number of folds to achieve the height that best suits the drawer.
 Store the socks on edge, just as you did for clothing.

 #### Seasonal clothes: eliminate the need to store off-season clothes
-- Organize your cloths on the premise that you aren't going to put off-season clothes in storage.
+- Organize your clothes on the premise that you aren't going to put off-season clothes in storage.
 The trick here is not to over-categorize.
 Divide your clothes roughly into cotton-like and wool-like materials when you put them in the drawer.
 - Categorizing by season (summer, winter, fall, and spring) or by activity, such as work and leisure, should be avoided because it is too vague.

 #### Storing books: put all your books on the floor